 As companies seek to automate document processing, a first step is to use robotic process automation (RPA) or a templated approach, which may deliver quick gains for simple processes involving structured content.
 But to automate the processing of unstructured content, you’ll find three big reasons why a template-less approach is required.

-Structured content includes things like spreadsheets and databases, where data is neatly laid out, and it’s a relatively simple matter to create a template to automate data extraction.
+Structured content includes data found in spreadsheets and databases, where the data is neatly laid out.
+In these cases, it’s a relatively simple matter to create a template to automate data extraction.
 The problem is that 80% or more of the content in most companies is unstructured.
 That includes Word documents, PDFs, emails, images, and more.
 (For a deeper dive on the various content types, check out this post.)

 AI is required for variable content

 For RPA or templated automation approaches to be effective, you need to know precisely where the data you want to extract from a given document will be.
 Because unstructured content is highly variable, it’s virtually impossible to create enough templates to automate data extraction effectively.

 Automating unstructured data extraction from unstructured content requires a tool that can understand the context of documents and find the target data no matter the location.
 Such solutions use artificial intelligence technologies, including deep learning, machine learning, and transfer learning.

 That ability to understand context in different documents requires training the tool on a massive number of data points.
 The Indico Intelligent Process Automation (IPA) platform, for example, is trained on more than 500 million labeled data points, allowing it to “read” and understand everything from images to PDFs and emails.
 Transfer learning, which enables a model trained on one task to take on other similar tasks, makes it possible for users (citizen data scientists) to train models for their specific use cases using simple tools to label documents.

 Scalability is another issue that demands a template-less approach to data extraction.